agenium-scale/nstools/README.md

 ## build.nsconfig file reference

-Each line can be prefixed by `[S:TR]` where `S` indicates the system on which the line will be parsed and `TR` indicates what kind of sheel command translation is requested.
+Each line can be prefixed by `[xxx]` where `xxx` can indicates the system on which the line will be parsed or indicates what kind of shell command translation will be done.
+More precisely if `xxx` is

-`S` can have the following values:

-- `W`: line only available on Windows.
+- `W` then the line is only available on Windows systems.
-- `L`: line only available on Linux
+- `L` then the line is only available on Linux systems.
-- `*`: line available on all systems.

-`TR` can have the following values:

-`T`: translate shell commands and stop when cannot.
+- `T` then translate the shell commands and issue an error when cannot.
-`P`: translate shell commands when possible otherwise, copy as-is.
+- `P` then translate the shell commands when possible otherwise, copy as-is.
-`R`: copy as-is shell commands.
+- `R` then copy as-is shell commands.

+Note that `xxx` can contain both `W` or `L` with `T`, `P` or `R`.
+One can put a variable and if it expanded as non empty string then the rest of the line will be translated, if it is expanded as the empty string then the line won't be translated.

 ### `disable_all`